COLLECTING VINTAGE WATCHES

 This page is being updated frequently.

-THE GENTLE ART OF COLLECTING VINTAGE WATCHES
+THE GENTLE ART OF COLLECTING VINTAGE AND OTHER WATCHES

-Many people prefer to focus on watch cases that are stainless steel or solid gold or perhaps silver.
-Silver cases were popular in watches in the early decades of the last century.
-Gold plating generally wears off.
-Many great collectables were manufactured during and just after the Second World War, and the cases were made of chromed brass because of restrictions and the difficulty in obtaining steel , post-war.
-These are great looking watches, if located in reasonable condition, have an intriguing history and are frequently well positioned items upon which to base a collection.
-The ROLEX TUDOR that features in our home page is a good example here.
+Many great collectable watches were manufactured during and just after the Second World War and the cases were made of chromed brass because of restrictions and the difficulty in obtaining steel, post-war.
+These can be great looking watches if found in reasonable condition, have an intriguing history and are frequently well positioned items upon which to base a collection.
+The ROLEX TUDOR that features in our home page is a good example.

-ROLEX TUDOR (250) (circa 1947)
+ROLEX TUDOR (Reference Number 250) (circa 1947)

 FEF 270 BUCHERER BROOCH WATCH

-A collector of rare and beautiful things recently asked me to repair her BUCHERER brooch watch.
-The crown and stem had become misplaced, and the owner was unable to re-insert the stem and crown(winder).
+A collector of rare and beautiful things recently asked us to repair a BUCHERER brooch watch.
+The crown (winder) and stem had become misplaced, and the owner was unable to re-insert them.

 Needless to say, one over joyed owner and the BUCHERER is running well again.